On the meromorphic continuation of Eisenstein series: The system of linear equations

 \section{The system of linear equations}

-Let us give a brief outline of how we will apply the Principle of Meromorphic Continuation (Theorem \ref{thm: anal}) to Eisenstein series.
+Let us give a brief outline of how we will apply the Principle of Meromorphic Continuation (Theorem \ref{thm: anal}) to prove our main result on meromorphic continuation of Eisenstein series.
 Fix $P\in\stds$ and $\varphi\in\AF_P$.
-In \S\ref{sec: equations} we devise a certain holomorphic system of linear equations $\Xi(\lambda)$, $\lambda\in\chars_P$ on $\psi\in\umd(\autspace_G)$.
+In \S\ref{sec: equations} we devise a certain holomorphic system of linear equations $\Xi(\lambda)$, $\lambda\in\chars_P$ on $\psi$ in the space $\umd(\autspace)$ of smooth functions of uniform moderate growth on $\autspace$ (see \S\ref{sec: LF} below).
 Roughly, the system comprises the following two sets of equations. \begin{enumerate}[label=($\Xi_{\arabic*}$)] \item $\psi$ is an eigenfunction, with a non-zero eigenvalue, of an integral operator (namely, convolution by a smooth, bi-$\K$-finite, compactly supported function on $G(\A)$, depending holomorphically on $\lambda$). \item The cuspidal components of $\psi$ along any parabolic subgroup differ from those of $\varphi_\lambda$ by terms with a prescribed set $A_\lambda$ of cuspidal exponents. \end{enumerate}

 For $\Re\lambda$ dominant and sufficiently regular (depending on $\varphi$), the Eisenstein series $E(\varphi,\lambda)$ satisfies these equations.
 This follows from the computation of the constant term of $E(\varphi,\lambda)$ (Lemma \ref{lem: GL} and its Corollary) and a result of Harish-Chandra (Lemma \ref{lem: HC}).
 Moreover, and this is a crucial point, in this region the real parts of the elements of $A_\lambda$ are away from the closure of the positive Weyl chamber.
 This fact is used in Proposition \ref{prop: unique}, which is the linchpin of the argument, to show that in this region $E(\varphi,\lambda)$ is the unique automorphic form that satisfies $\Xi_2$.